 Depending on how you look at it, things could go one of several ways:

-Researchers, futurists, and other interested parties will all be investigating this question and the possibilities, likely trying to take advantage of whatever the results may be.
+Researchers, futurists, and other interested parties will all be investigating this question and the possibilities, and likely trying to take advantage of whatever the results may be.
 As far as your individual interest, it likely is just what is easy and safe to use, and how often your friends and family use texting in their daily lives.

-Texting, or variations of it, are going to become increasingly important in the coming years.
-Recent times have shown us just how often we text and just how much we need it to keep in contact with friends and loved ones across the country and beyond.
-We hope this gave you an opportunity to reflect on your own use and on technology in general, and that the results informed you and made a positive impression.
+Texting, or variations of it, are going to become increasingly important in the coming years, as recent times have shown us just how often we use it and just how much we need it to keep in contact with friends and loved ones across the country and beyond.
+We hope this allowed you to reflect on your own use and on technology in general, and that the results informed you and made a positive impression.